| Dr. Minor is often a contributor to the opinion page

 from their faith to testify that affirming same-sex

 marriage is a response of true belief.
+An amendment

 to forbid the practice of these religions to perform